rails/rails/guides/source/active_support_core_extensions.md

 user_path(@user) # => "/users/357-john-smith"
 ```

 WARNING.
-Controllers need to be aware of any redefinition of +to_param+ because when a request like that comes in "357-john-smith" is the value of +params[:id]+.
+Controllers need to be aware of any redefinition of `to_param` because when a request like that comes in "357-john-smith" is the value of `params[:id]`.

-NOTE: Defined in +active_support/core_ext/object/to_param.rb+.
+NOTE: Defined in `active_support/core_ext/object/to_param.rb`.

-### +to_query+
+### `to_query`

-Except for hashes, given an unescaped +key+ this method constructs the part of a query string that would map such key to what +to_param+ returns.
+Except for hashes, given an unescaped `key` this method constructs the part of a query string that would map such key to what `to_param` returns.
 For example, given

 ```ruby
 class User